Options at the End of Life

 Important things to consider are:

-What is meant by the phrase "palliative care"?
-Medline Plus defines it as:
+What is meant by the phrase palliative care?

 treatment of the discomfort, symptoms, and stress of serious illness.
 It provides relief from distressing symptoms ... it can also help you deal with the side effects of the medical treatments you're receiving.
 Hospice care, care at the end of life, [should] always include palliative care.
 But you may receive palliative care at any stage of an illness.
 The goal is to make you comfortable and improve your quality of life.